 Delinquent accounts will be referred to outside collection agencies when payment in full has not been received or appropriate payments plans have not been established.

-If you are pre-scheduled for a test or procedure and do not have insurance, you must come in to see our Financial Counselor & you may be asked to pay all or a portion of the expected charges prior to the procedure with the balances of the charges due within 90 days after the procedure.
-Unless other payment plan has been made with our Financial Counselor.
+If you are pre-scheduled for a test or procedure and do not have insurance, you must come in to see our financial counselor.
+You may be asked to pay all or a portion of the expected charges prior to the procedure, with the balances of the charges due within 90 days after the procedure unless another payment plan has been made with our financial counselor.

 Your hospital bill will not include charges for any physicians who provided services directly to you or on your behalf.
 Each physician involved in your care will bill you separately for services provided.
 The amount due to your physicians is in addition to your hospital bill.
-Questions concerning physician’s fees should be directed to their billing office; at Ocean Beach Medical Clinic 360-642-3747 option #2 for Billing.
+Questions concerning physician’s fees should be directed to their billing office at Ocean Beach Medical Clinic.
 Calls are returned in 1-2 business days.